Richard Bozulich: Kiseido

 In 1982 Bozulich founded Kiseido Publishing Company, publishing Invincible: The Games of Shusaku.
 This biography and game collection by John Power is about Honinbo Shusaku, the most famous Japanese player from the 1800s.
 Kiseido became more active in the 1990s, when Bozulich produced two more multi-volume sets of instructional material: the twelve volume Mastering the Basics series, and the ten volume Get Strong at Go series.
 Kiseido continues to publish other books as well, such as The Go Player's Almanac, The World of Chinese Go and An Introduction to Modern Fuseki: Korean Style.

 Go World

-Richard Bozulich has written or published more than one hundred books, magazines, and newspaper articles about the game of go.
-He is the world's most prolific author of go materials in English.
-Richard Bozulich was the publisher of Go World magazine until it ceased publication in 2012, after 129 issues.
+Bozulich wrote or published more than 100 books, magazines and newspaper articles about the game of Go.
+He was the world's most prolific author of Go materials in English.
+Bozulich was the publisher of Go World magazine until it ceased publication in 2012, after 129 issues.

+Death

+Bozulich died on March 9, 2026, at the age of 90.